Sensing Security Oriented OFDM-ISAC Against Multi-Intercept Threats: System Model

 \subsubsection{ER Aircraft Reception Model}

 Suppose there exists an advanced ER aircraft that employs the broad-beam and wide-band reception modes to passively receive the surrounding signals.
-The signal received by the advanced ER aircraft at the $k$-th subcarrier is given by
+The signal received by the advanced ER aircraft is given by